codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 </script>

 The main task look so clean and it's easy to guess what the code does because we've moved away all the details by using functions.
+The first function invocation `resulted something` and the result was stored in the variable `content`.
+The second invocation also `resulted something` and the result was stored in the variable excerpt.

-This is possible because we can receive something at the place a function is invoked.
-To do so, a statement is used to `return` a value at the end of the function definition.
+Yes, a function invocation can `result something`.
+This idea is borrowed from mathematics.
+To make a function able to result a value, a statement is used to `return` a value at the end of the function definition.

 `JS code:`
 <script src="https://gist.github.com/codenart/d263325733a166cbf9034ba69a74b25d.js">